Matthew Johnson

 What the Data Revealed

 Users spent an average of 32 minutes and 48 seconds per session—higher than typical reading apps like Wattpad (28 minutes) and approaching video streaming engagement.
 The 61% direct traffic and 3.6 sessions per user indicated strong product-market fit among our user base.
-Interestingly, Android users spent $13.28 on average versus $7.01 for iOS users, inverting typical platform monetization patterns.
+Android users spent $13.28 on average versus $7.01 for iOS users, inverting typical platform monetization patterns.

 Systems That Worked